CaitlinSwickard/Online-Offline-Budget-Tracker/readme.md

 node server.js
 ```

 This application runs on localhost:3000 open url to begin using Budget Tracker app.
+If you want to clear the Budget tracker you can download RoboT3 and drop the database to start with a fresh version of the budget tracker.

 ## Built With